philanderson888/course-notes/Cyber/Cyber/README.md

-# Cyber Glossary
+# Cyber Glossary Handout

-Put Into Handouts
+### Bastion Host

+Any device which is connected to the internet

 ### Credential Stuffing